ARMmbed/mbed-client-example-6lowpan/README.md

 * Connect mbed 6LoWPAN Gateway to PC running mDS with ethernet cable.
 * Connect micro-USB charger to mbed 6LoWPAN Gateway.
-* The router firmware is located in the [root](https://github.com/ARMmbed/mbed-coap-example-private) folder of the coap-example application called `mbed_6LP_Gateway.bin`.
+* The firmware for Gateway `mbed_6LP_Gateway.bin`, is located in the `GW_Binary` folder in the root of this example.
-* Connect the mbed gateway  will be shown in your computer as a removable memory.
+* Connect the mbed gateway, it will be shown in your computer as a removable memory.
 Copy the `mbed_6LP_Gateway.bin` file to the mbed gateway to flash the device.
 To reboot the new firmware, click **Reset** after flashing.
 * Download and run mDS server on PC (see instructions below).

 **Note!**  For Windows OS: A seperate driver is needed.
-[Download](https://developer.mbed.org/handbook/Windows-serial-configuration)- the mbed Windows Serial Port driver.
+[Download](https://developer.mbed.org/handbook/Windows-serial-configuration) the mbed Windows Serial Port driver.

 #### Client Side
 * Connect `frdm-k64f` development board and mbed 6LoWPAN shield together.
 * Configure the `lwm2m-client-6lowpan-example` application in order to use `Device Server(mDS)` IPv6 address.
     * in the PC running `mDS` open command prompt and type _ipconfig_
     * section `Ethernet adapter Local Area Connection` field `IPv6 address` contains IPv6 address
-    * copy IPv6 address to define `MBED_SERVER_ADDRESS` in file `./source/m2mlwclient.cpp`
+    * copy IPv6 address to the String`MBED_SERVER_ADDRESS` at line no. 11 in the file `./source/lwm2mclient.cpp`
+    *  Address format is `coap://<IPv6 address>:PORT`.
+For example, if your server's IP address is `FD00:FF1:CE0B:A5E1:1068:AF13:9B61:D557`,   you would enter `coap://FD00:FF1:CE0B:A5E1:1068:AF13:9B61:D557:5683` where `5683` is the port number.
 * Build the `lwm2m-client-6lowpan-example application` with `Yotta` (see `Build instructions` below)
 * Load the `lwm2m-client-6lowpan-example application` to the `FRDM-K64F` board